Docs

 railway link

-This prompts you to select a team, project, and environment to associate with your current directory.
+This prompts you to select a workspace, project, and environment to associate with your current directory.
 Any future commands will be run against this project and environment.

 Associate a service in a project and environment with your current directory: